Understanding your survey results

 Filtering through an attribute

-The filter bar at the top of the Results page allows you to filter your results by any user attribute that you have uploaded to Lattice.
-This includes both our default fields like gender, age, department, etc, custom fields that you have uploaded into Lattice, or by various performance metrics.
+The filter bar at the top of the Results page allows you to filter your results by user attribute, including custom attributes.

-Within one field, selecting multiple options (like selecting both R&D and Marketing from the Department field) will show people who are in R&D OR Marketing.
+Within one field, selecting multiple options (E.g. Choosing both R&D and Marketing from the Department field) will show employees who match one OR the other filter.

-Once a filter is applied, you'll also be able to see the delta column/toggle, which shows how the filtered group of responses compares to how the entire survey scored overall.
+Once a filter is applied, you'll also be able to see the delta column/toggle, which shows how the filtered group of responses compares to the overall survey score.

 Filtering through performance metrics

 Similar to filtering by a department, you can drill down into multiple different directions to unlock insights into how employee performance connects to employee engagement.
-By filtering through rating questions and scored attributes from a specific review cycle, you answer questions such as:
+By filtering through rating questions from a specific review cycle, you answer questions such as:

 - Do employees who rate their managers highly actually more engaged?